-Before English Heritage got round to placing its vastly over-exaggerated and false information boards alongside Woodhenge and Durrington Walls, visitors to the more obvious Woodhenge site, would often ask, “Where is the massive henge known as Durrington Walls?”
-Well, both monuments are pictured above.
-With concrete posts representing what were once massive tree trunks several feet tall, Woodhenge is seen entering the picture from the right.
-The snow-covered horizon marks Durrington Walls’s far bank.
-Durrington Walls's north-western bank, which Beaker Folk built in 2,650 BC -- Oh yes they did! -- can be seen on the left, but it’s not snow-covered.
+Before English Heritage placed its vastly exaggerated and false information boards alongside Woodhenge and Durrington Walls, visitors to the more obvious Woodhenge site would often ask, “Where is the massive henge known as Durrington Walls?”
+Both monuments are pictured above.

 Durrington Walls's considerable downhill slope is obvious.
-People were attracted to this valley, or combe, by the elevated north-western bank, which even today, delays the summer solstice sunset and gives a totally different azimuth to that on the flat -- see photo later.
+People were attracted to this valley, or combe, by the elevated north-western bank, which, even today, delays the summer solstice sunset and gives a totally different azimuth to that on the flat -- see photo later.

 The snow was left behind by the ‘Beast-from-the-East’ - a cold snap that came across from Siberia in 2018.

 Cutting through those trees is the Countess Road, built in 1965.
 This new highway is elevated several feet above the pan-shaped valley, which early folk had cordoned off to build Britain’s largest henge.